Skip to content

 Now that we’ve identified examples of stressors that could lead to combat PTSD, let’s talk about specific symptoms you may be dealing with.

-What are signs of combat PTSD?
+What are the signs of combat PTSD?

 Veteran PTSD symptoms typically fall into four categories: reexperiencing, avoidance, numbing, and hyperarousal.
 We break these down below and give examples of how your PTSD could be impacting your daily life.